HumanCompatibleAI/imitation/benchmarking/README.md

   --output_dir=output | parallel -j 8
 ```

-(You may need to `brew install parallel` to get this to work on Mac)
+(You may need to `brew install parallel` to get this to work on Mac.)

 ### Running on Hofvarpnir